About the course …

 What type of accommodation do you offer?

 Most of our students choose homestay accommodation.
-Staying with a local
+Staying with a

-family helps you practise your English and learn more about our way of life.
-It
+local family helps you practise your English and learn more about our

-is also quite economical.
-During the summer months, we can also offer
+way of life.
+It is also quite economical.
+During the summer months, we

-accommodation in the University of Plymouth (self-catering).
-If you prefer to
+can also offer accommodation in the University of Plymouth (self-

-arrange your own accommodation, please tell us.
+catering).
+If you prefer to arrange your own accommodation, please tell

 What can I expect from my homestay accommodation?

-Your host family will treat you as a member of the family, meeting you upon
+Your host family will treat you as a member of the family, meeting you

-first day of lessons.
+college on your first day of lessons.

 Adults can expect: